AristurtleDev/building-2d-games-with-monogame/documentation/04-working-with-textures.md

 ![Figure 4-11: The MonoGame logo drawn rotated 90° and centered on the game window.](./images/04-working-with-textures/logo-rotated-centered.png)
 **Figure 4-11:** *The MonoGame logo drawn rotated 90° and centered on the game window.*

+## Drawing Texture Regions
+Above, we saw the full parameter list for drawing a texture using `SpriteBatch.Draw`.
+One of those parameters was called *sourceRectangle*.
+So far, we've just set this parameter to `null`, which specifies that the full texture should be rendered.
+However, we can make use of the *sourceRectangle* parameter to specify a region within the texture itself to draw instead of drawing the full texture.